vramana/cherow/README.md

 A very fast and lightweight, standards-compliant, self-hosted javascript parser with high focus on both performance and stability.

-~20 KB smaller code size (*minified*) than Acorn, and ~60 KB than Esprima, and around twice as fast with full support for JSX & Stage 3 proposals via option.

 ## [Demo](https://cherow.github.io/cherow/) and [Benchmark](https://cherow.github.io/cherow/performance/)

 ## Features